Follow us on social media or join our mailing list for future updates.

 $100 pays for a hard drive to transport data from Nepal or Bolivia.
 Internet connectivity is low in many of the areas we work, and data must be transported by hand on external hard drives until it can be uploaded to the cloud.
 Don’t worry, we make copies.
 A typical data path might include….backpack through the jungle, transfer from SD card to hard drive on a porch overlooking a remote village, motorcycle to town, car to airport, plane to capital city.

 Other amount: Any contribution you provide furthers this work to support sustainable community adaptation to a changing world.
+Thank you!